Best Museums in Chicago

 Chicago Museum of Science and Industry| ©Knarfol

-This is one of the largest museums in Chicago.
-Inside you will find approximately 75 rooms with more than 2,000 scale exhibits, interactive areas, restorations, simulations and much more.
+This is one of the largest museums in Chicago, inside you will find approximately 75 rooms with over 2,000 scale exhibits, interactive areas, restorations, simulations and much more.

-The Chicago Museum of Science and Industry is comprised of three levels, and on each level you will discover interesting permanent exhibits.
+The Chicago Museum of Science and Industry consists of three levels and on each level you can discover interesting permanent exhibits.

 • Lower level.
 You'll see the restored U-505 German submarine, MSI's Henry Crown Space Center with Scott Carpenter 's Mercury Atlas 7 spacecraft and the legendary Apollo 8.
 Also, a gallery with race cars.